In this article we're going to talk some more about the next stage; filming a screen test, sizzle reel or pilot episode.

 We hope you've found this two part blog on how to create a TV show useful.
 We hope it has provided insight on some key questions you must consider when you pitch your tv show idea to us.

-Please feel free to post any questions you may have in the comments section below, or alternatively you can email email@example.com or fill out the contact form at the top right of this page (bottom of page on mobile)
+Please feel free to contact us if you have any questions via email, firstname.lastname@example.org or fill out the contact form at the top right of this page

 Check back soon for more insight and advice on how to create a TV show.